omega8cc/boa/docs/MAJORUPGRADE.md

 ## HOW-TO: Launch Classic Manual Upgrade Properly

-The tools discussed above automate major OS upgrades, but you can still run them manually if you prefer, by adding the respective variable to `/root/.barracuda.cnf` and running the standard command `barracuda up-lite system` for the manual steps based upgrade:
+The tools discussed above automate major OS upgrades, but you can still run them manually if you prefer, by adding the respective variable to `/root/.barracuda.cnf` and running the standard command `barracuda up-lts system` for the manual steps based upgrade:

 ### Devuan to Devuan Major OS Upgrades